Faculty and Staff Frequently Asked Questions

 In what format can a student who is blind turn in written assignments?

-In most cases, a student who is blind will type written assignments using a computer that is equipped with screen reader software.
-At times, students may also choose to dictate short answers to a writer who will hand-write responses.
+In most cases, a student who is blind will type assignments using a computer that is equipped with screen reader software.
+At times, students may also choose to dictate short answers using speech recognition software.

 What can I do to make sure a student who is hard of hearing can access spoken information in a large lecture?